alrzsdgh/3DECG-Net/README.md

 `3DECG-Net-Fold5.ipynb` is a notebook containing the codes and results of training fold 5 of 3DECG-Net.

 `3DECG-Net.ipynb` is a notebook containing the codes and results of the training of 3DECG-Net on all the training samples.

+`zhang-et-al.ipynb` is a notebook containing the codes and results of the training of the model proposed by Zhang et al. on all the training samples (a benchmark model).

+`sobahi-et-al.ipynb` is a notebook containing the codes and results of the training of the model proposed by Sobahi et al. on all the training samples (a benchmark model).

+`ribeiro-et-al.ipynb` is a notebook containing the codes and results of the training of the model proposed by Ribeiro et al. on all the training samples (a benchmark model).